khanjason/MUNchkinDiscordBot/README.md

 ## Commands

 MUNchkin has a variety of commands used to aid online MUN sessions in discord.
-To start a session, write:
+To start a session, join a voice channel and write:

 ```
 !startSession